List of Marvel Comics characters: W: Natalie Washington

 Natalie Washington is a character appearing in American comic books published by Marvel Comics.
 The character, created by Brian Michael Bendis and Stefano Caselli, first appeared in Invincible Iron Man vol. 4 #1 (November 2016).

 Natalie Washington was the neighbor of Riri Williams.
-She came across Natalie when her garage was opened and showed an interest in Riri's work.
-During a picnic with Riri's family in Marquette Park, a guy driving a car opened fire on some bystanders, with Natalie and Riri's stepfather Gary both being victims.

-During the "Iron Man 2020" storyline, Ironheart's armor possesses an A.I. version of Natalie Washington called N.A.T.A.L.I.E.
+She and Riri's stepfather Gary were killed in a drive-by shooting at Marquette Park.
+During the "Iron Man 2020" storyline, Ironheart's armor was given an A.I. based on Natalie Washington called N.A.T.A.L.I.E.

 Natalie Washington in other media

-Lyric Ross portrays Natalie Washington in the Disney+ miniseries Ironheart (2025).
-She and Gary Williams were victims of a drive-by shooting at Gary's garage and the mapping out of Riri's brain led to the creation of N.A.T.A.L.I.E.
+Natalie Washington and N.A.T.A.L.I.E. appear in Ironheart, portrayed by Lyric Ross.

 Washout

 Washout (John Lopez) is a mutant character appearing in American comic books published by Marvel Comics.
 The character first appeared in a one-page cameo in X-Force #129 (August 2002) before being given a larger role in the 2002–2003 Weapon X series.

 John Lopez was a chronic bed-wetter as a child, until he discovered that he had the mutant ability to generate a spurt of water from his body on touch.
 Having no friends and no family, John wanted to try his luck at an audition to join the new media-savvy X-Force team.
 Taking on the codename Washout, John competed in a contest but was not recruited.
 Soon after, John was approached by Malcolm Colcord to join the Weapon X project.
 Accepting the offer, Washout underwent a process that enhanced his mutant ability to the point where Washout had the ability to transform his body into water, project high pressure jets of water from his arms, shape the water into any form, and even manipulate or siphon off the water within another person's body.
 However, the process had a severe side effect in that Washout's powers now gradually began to dehydrate him.
 The more frequently he used them, the closer he would come to killing himself.
-His body was slowing cracking apart.
+His body was slowly cracking apart.
 Washout found out about these side effects and joined fellow Weapon X agent Brent Jackson in a conspiracy against the Director.
 They later started to work with Soldier X's Underground movement.

 Washout helped the Underground infiltrate the Weapon X compound by temporarily shutting down the power.
 At the same time, he attacked and attempted to kill the Director.
 He caused the water within the Director's body to boil, but the side effects from his powers caused Washout to die before he could finish off the Director.
-Washout's remains were taken by Mister Sinister.